michaelerb/da-workshop/apply.md

 ## Apply to the workshop

-To apply for the workshop, please fill out [this application form](https://forms.gle/ZXpQqwKgXAx6usURA) by August 11th, 2023.
-Acceptance may be limited based on the number of applicants.
+Application for the workshop is now closed.
+If you have a great reason for wanting to join, please email michael.erb@nau.edu.
+However, further acceptance will be rare.